shillpi/kubernetes/README.md

 12. List a particular replication controller
 > kubectl get rc "rc-name"

+13. List a particular RC:
+> kubectl get replicationcontroller "rc-name"

-13. You can also get a detailed output of your pod by using the command:
+14. You can also get a detailed output of your pod by using the command:
 > kubectl describe pods

-14. View the deployment with the command:
+15. View the deployment with the command:
 > kubectl get deployments